syncfusion/blazor-docs/src/notifications/progress-bar/events.md

 component: "Progress Bar"

-description: "Learn here all about Events of Syncfusion Progress Bar (SfProgressBar) component and more."
+description: "Learn here all about events of Syncfusion Progress Bar (SfProgressBar) component and more."
 ---

 # Events in Blazor Progress Bar (SfProgressBar)

-In this section, will illustrate the list of events in `Progress Bar` component, which will be triggered for appropriate `Progress Bar` actions.

-The events should be provided in the [`ProgressBarEvents`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressBarEvents.html).
+This section describes the Progress Bar component's events that will be triggered when appropriate actions are performed.
+The events should be provided to the Progress Bar through the [`ProgressBarEvents`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressBarEvents.html).

 ## ValueChanged

-[ValueChanged](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressBarEvents.html#Syncfusion_Blazor_ProgressBar_ProgressBarEvents_ValueChanged) event triggers, when the progress [`Value`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.SfProgressBar.html#Syncfusion_Blazor_ProgressBar_SfProgressBar_Value) is changed.
+The [ValueChanged](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressBarEvents.html#Syncfusion_Blazor_ProgressBar_ProgressBarEvents_ValueChanged) event triggers when the progress value is changed.

 ```csharp
 @using Syncfusion.Blazor.ProgressBar